 These errors are detected too late when the businesses are reviewing their weekly KPIs followed by weeks of root cause analysis.

-Outlier Detection in Marketing Campaigns
+Anomaly Detection in Marketing Campaigns

 Digital marketing is one of the most important drivers of revenue for online businesses.
-However, as we discussed in our previous blog, not monitoring your marketing spends and effectiveness can lead to millions of dollars of wasted ad spend even for giants like Uber & Airbnb.
+However, as we discussed in our previous blog, not monitoring your marketing spending and effectiveness can lead to millions of dollars of wasted ad spend even for giants like Uber & Airbnb.

 - A sudden spike in CPC for certain keywords due to some external factors